toschief/Dell-Latitude-7400-Hackintosh/README.md

 - Wait
 -------------------------------------------------------------------
 - If succesful it will reboot sometimes
-- Select macOS Installer if reboot to Opencore menu
+- Select macOS Installer if it reboots to Opencore Menu

 ## Post-Install
 - Reboot, press space in Opencore menu and reset nvram